 While their actions did not change the fact that commercial industrial hemp cultivation remains federally unlawful, their actions did protect the legal import and domestic sale of hemp seed oil and hemp seed food and products as long as the product is derived from the seed or stalk of the industrial hemp plant (not from the flowers or leaves); and the THC content is less than 0.3 percent.
-As it stands today, the DEA considers all cannabinoids to be tetrahydrocannabinols.
+As it stands today, the DEA and the federal government consider all cannabinoids to be tetrahydrocannabinols.

 Had the DEA’s Oct.
 9, 2001 interpretive rule addressed and attacked industrial hemp-derived cannabinoids and CBD, the HIA may very well have responded just as vigorously.
 In fact, during the CBD Panel presentation at the recent 2014 HIA National Conference in Washington, D.C. in September, it was learned that the DEA had just commandeered and was withholding an international import shipment of CBD in powder form that was reportedly derived from the industrial hemp cultivar.
 The HIA is assisting in that legal battle against the DEA.

 There are those who completely miss the mark when it comes to the HIA’s strong support of CBD, primarily as a result of a lack of understanding as to why the association properly holds the position that it is a deceptive practice to use the term “hemp oil” to describe non-hemp seed oil products.